 As regards the common rules concerning the standards and procedures for control at external borders, mention should be made of the judgment in U (C-101/13, EU:C:2014:2249), delivered on 2 October 2014.
-In that case, a German court was uncertain about the permissibility, in the light of Regulation No 2252/2004 on passports and travel documents ( $^{67}$ ), of national legislation requiring the 'surname and name at birth' to appear on the personal data page of the passport.
+In that case, a German court was uncertain about the permissibility, in the light of Regulation No 2252/2004 on passports and travel documents, 67 of national legislation requiring the 'surname and name at birth' to appear on the personal data page of the passport.
 That question arose in a dispute concerning the refusal of a national authority to alter the form in which the birth name of the applicant in the main proceedings appeared alongside his surname, although the birth name is not, in law, part of his surname.

-First of all, the Court observed that the annex to Regulation No 2252/2004 requires the machine-readable personal data page of passports to satisfy all the compulsory specifications provided for by the International Civil Aviation Organisation ('ICAO') (68).
-Next, where the law of a Member State provides that a person's name comprises his forenames and his surname, that annex does not preclude that State from being entitled nevertheless to enter the birth name as a primary identifier in Field 06 of the machine-readable personal data page of the passport, as a secondary identifier in Field 07 of that page or in a single field composed of Fields 06 and 07.
-The concept of 'the full name ..., as identified by the issuing State', referred to in the ICAO document, leaves the States
+First of all, the Court observed that the annex to Regulation No 2252/2004 requires the machine readable personal data page of passports to satisfy all the compulsory specifications provided for by the International Civil Aviation Organisation ('ICAO').
+68 Next, where the law of a Member State provides that a person's name comprises his forenames and his surname, that annex does not preclude that State from being entitled nevertheless to enter the birth name as a primary identifier in Field 06 of the machine readable personal data page of the passport, as a secondary identifier in Field 07 of that page or in a single field composed of Fields 06 and 07.
+The concept of 'the full name ..., as identified by the issuing State', referred to in the ICAO document, leaves the States some discretion in the choice of elements constituting the 'full name'.
+On the other hand, where the law of a Member State provides that a person's name comprises his forenames and surname, the annex to Regulation No 2252/2004 precludes that State from being entitled to enter the birth name in Field 13 of the machine readable personal data page, which contains only optional personal data elements.

-- (65) Council Decision 2001/822/EC of 27 November 2001 on the association of the overseas countries and territories with the European Community ('Overseas Association Decision') (OJ 2001 L 314, p.
-1). - (66) Now Article 63 TFEU. - (67) Council Regulation (EC) No 2252/2004 of 13 December 2004 on standards for security features and biometrics in passports and travel documents issued by Member States (OJ 2004 L 385, p.
-1), as amended by Regulation (EC) No 444/2009 of the European Parliament and of the Council of 28 May 2009 (OJ 2009 L 142, p.1). - (68) See Document 9303 of the International Civil Aviation Organisation (ICAO), Part 1, Section IV, point 8.6.
+65 Council Decision 2001/822/EC of 27 November 2001 on the association of the overseas countries and territories with the European Community ('Overseas Association Decision') (OJ 2001 L 314, p.
+1).

+66 Now Article 63 TFEU.

+67 Council Regulation (EC) No 2252/2004 of 13 December 2004 on standards for security features and biometrics in passports and travel documents issued by Member States (OJ 2004 L 385, p.
+1), as amended by Regulation (EC) No 444/2009 of the European Parliament and of the Council of 28 May 2009 (OJ 2009 L 142, p.1).

+68 See Document 9303 of the International Civil Aviation Organisation (ICAO), Part 1, Section IV, point 8.6.